mipmip/ievms-ruby/README.md

 * Host Machine: OSX or Linux (only tested on OSX 10.9 & 10.10)
 * Virtual Machines created by .ievms (only tested with vanilla Win7 machines)

-## Installation
+## Usage

+### As library
+Use Ievms-ruby in provisioning scripts for windows E.g. for CI.
+Here's an example provisioning script using the Gem.
+It installs [Chocolatey](https://chocolatey.org), Ruby, and [git-for-windows](https://git-for-windows.github.io) without user interaction needed.

 Add this line to your application's Gemfile:

 ```ruby
 gem 'ievms-ruby'
 ```
-    $ bundle

-Or install it yourself as:

-    $ gem install ievms-ruby

-## Usage

-### As library
-Ievms-ruby very usable as provision tool for windows.
-E.g. for CI.
-Here's an example provisioning script using the Gem:
+run `bundle install`

 ```ruby
 #!/usr/bin/env ruby